thoughtbot/ios-on-rails/book/rails/creating_a_get_request.md

 Our `Event` model has a few validations and relations, so we will write tests for those validations.
-In our development process, we would write the following tests line-by-line, watching them fail, and writing the lines in our model one at a time to make them pass.
+In our development process, we would write the following tests line by line, watching them fail, and writing the lines in our model one at a time to make them pass.
 We will use FactoryGirl, Shoulda Matchers, and RSpec for our unit tests.
 To see our full test setup, see our `spec_helper` [here](https://github.com/thoughtbot/ios-on-rails/blob/master/example_apps/rails/spec/spec_helper.rb).